meuwebsite/Facebook--PredictCustumer-Click/README.md

 # Background

-You have been hired as a consultant to a start-up that is running a targetted marketing ads on facebook.
+Running a targetted marketing ads on facebook.
 The company wants to anaylze customer behaviour by predicting which customer clicks on the advertisement.
 Customer data is as follows:

 Inputs: